Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Advertisement

-"High-fiber food helps with the movement of contents in the stomach through the digestive tract," Madathupalayam Madhankumar, MD, a gastro surgeon, says.
-"The food which is stuck in the stomach for a long time causes acid generation and pressure on the esophageal sphincter, which will result in acid reflux."
+"High-fiber food helps with the movement of contents in the stomach through the digestive tract," says Madathupalayam Madhankumar, MD, a surgical gastroenterologist.
+"The food stuck in the stomach for a long time causes acid generation and pressure on the esophageal sphincter, which will result in acid reflux."

 Tip